Course Listing

 - Peterborough

 An examination of global social movements and their impact on the process of globalization, such as Occupy Wall Street, the Anti-Globalization movement, the Zapatista Uprising, and Via Campesina, among others.
-Prerequisite: 14.0 university credits including 1.0 GDST (IDST) or POST or SOCI credit at the 2000 level or permission of instructor.
+Prerequisite: 14.0 university credits including 1.0 GDST/IDST, POST, and/or SOCI credit at the 2000 level or permission of instructor.
+Equivalent to IDST 4230H.

 Cross-listed: GDST-4230H, POST-4230H